 Note: income measures are self-reported.
 Marketing of timber products activities relate to sawn wood and wood only.
-Shares are
+Shares are calculated for households participating in the activities and are greater than 100 percent over the sample.

 More B40 households participate in upland agriculture with little participation in cash activities.
 As shown in Table A.10, upland cultivation (60.8 percent), poultry (78.2 percent), and pig raising (67 percent) are the main activities conducted for food consumption for the B40 households.
 The poorest households also tend to be less involved in cash crop cultivation (rubber, tea, maize, and coffee),